DJKero/EZ2-IO/README.md

-# EZ2-I/O
+# EZ2 I/O Replacement Project

-### Reversing project aspiring to develop an opensource replacement for current I/O and ISA Boards for preservation of the game.
+## Reversing project aspiring to develop an opensource replacement for current I/O and ISA Boards for preservation of the game.

 Currently the boards limit hardware upgradability, and how many legit setups can exist in the world depends entirely on these boards.